polyipseity/information/special/academia/HKUST/ISOM 2020/index.md

 - [basics](basics.md)
   - [§ data type conversion](basics.md#data%20type%20conversion)
   - [§ input](basics.md#input)
-    - [basics § input](basics.md#input) / note ::: It seems like Juypter automatically adds a space after the prompt...
+    - [basics § input](basics.md#input) / note ::: It seems like Jupyter automatically adds a space after the prompt...
 But other environments do not.
-Also, the prompt is optional (i.e. `input()` is okay and does not prints anything before asking for user input).
+Also, the prompt is optional (i.e. `input()` is okay and does not print anything before asking for user input).
 Lastly, `prompt` does not need to be a `str`, and other objects are accepted.
 This is similar to `print(...)`, except that a newline is NOT automatically printed, and it only accepts a single argument (i.e. `input("a", "b")` is NOT okay).
 - [list](list.md)
   - [§ syntax](list.md#syntax)
   - [§ indexing](list.md#indexing)